xcom-git/sonar-logging-plugin/README.md

 #### Rule Code

-Part of source code for Java rule, some similar way in other languages.
+Explain core code of the Java rule, some similar way in other languages.

 File: $/com/xcom/demo/sonar/logging/checks/XLoggerCheck.java